dieterich-lab/single-cell-nanopore/README.md

 ## Output files:

-The output files are put in the `analysis` folder of the pipeline, or any folder specified by `dir_out` in the `config.yaml` file.
-Example output files from the quick run using the example data are provided under *data_output*.
+The output files are written to the *results* folder (this directory must exist before running the pipeline), or any folder specified by `dir_out` in the `config.yaml` file.
+Example output files from the quick run using the example data are provided under *analysis*.
+We also included SRSF2 isoforms characterized by barcodes from the published manuscript (SRSF2.GFP+.bam and SRSF2.GFP-.bam).

-The main target output files are `sim.label` and `real.label` (three columns: read_id, barcode, score).
-In addition, you will find the following files:
+The main target output files are `real.label` (option 1) or `real.umi` (option 2):

-* `sim.label`: the barcode assignment from the simulated reads with scores.
-The scores range from 0-99, and larger scores indicate higher confidence for the assignment.
-Reads assigned to multiple barcodes only have the assignment with the highest score retained.

-* `real.label`: the barcode assignment from the real Nanopore reads with scores.
+* `real.label`: read_id, barcode, score.
+The barcode assignment from the real Nanopore reads with scores.
 The scores range from the cutoff set in `config.yaml` to 99.
 Reads assigned to multiple barcodes are removed if both are above the score cutoff.

 * `real.umi`: The barcodes assignment of the Nanopore reads with matched Illumina UMIs from the same cell and the same gene.

+Other files include:

+* `Nanopore.bam`: The mapping of the real Nanopore reads generated by minimap2. **Note**: the name of this file is given by the basename value of the config key `nanopore_fq`.

-* `sim.prob` and `real.prob`: The complete feature tables used to generate the probability scores of the simulated reads and the real Nanopore reads, respectively.
+* `sim.prob` and `real.prob`: The complete feature tables used to generate the probability scores of the simulated reads and the real Nanopore reads, respectively (option 1).

-Other intermediate files which contain the useful information in the model estimation and benchmarking includes:
+* `sim.label`: the barcode assignment from the simulated reads with scores.
+The scores range from 0-99, and larger scores indicate higher confidence for the assignment.
+Reads assigned to multiple barcodes only have the assignment with the highest score retained (option 1).

-* `sim_barcodes.txt`: The ground-truth of cell barcodes in the simulated reads.
+* `sim_barcodes.txt`: The ground-truth of cell barcodes in the simulated reads (option 1).

-* `sim.model.rda`: The naive bayes model trained from the simulated reads.
+* `sim.model.rda`: The naive bayes model trained from the simulated reads (option 1).

-* `genome.fa`: The artificial genome inputted into NanoSim for generating the simulated reads.
+* `genome.fa`: The artificial genome used for generating the simulated reads (option 1).

-* `Nanopore.bam`: The mapping of the real Nanopore reads generated by minimap2.

 * `sim_umi.fasta` and `real_umi.fasta`: The rest DNA sequences after removing the adapter and barcode sequences.

-* `sim_umi.tab`: The barcodes assignment of the simulated reads with matched Illumina UMIs from the same cell and the same gene.

 ## Parameters: